How to Choose Your Health Insurance

 Consider the Coverage Limits and Options

 The first thing to consider is how much each plan will pay to cover your expenses.
 A good plan will have no lifetime benefit maximum.
 If something such as cancer were to happen to you, you would be surprised at how quickly you will reach that limit.
-If you do not have the option of the no lifetime benefit maximum, you should choose the highest available maximum and annual maximum you can afford.
+If you do not have the option of the no lifetime benefit maximum, you should choose the highest available maximum and the annual maximum you can afford.

 Look at Your Out-of-Pocket Expenses